converterpage/hex2decimal/README.md

 - Converts hex hexadecimal numbers to decimal numbers
 - The converter can be easily integrated in any website

-A live version of the tool can be found here https://hex2decimal.converter.page/
+A live version of the tool can be found at: https://hex2decimal.converter.page/